If you love hi-fi gear, you won’t love what you’re about to see.

 Updated May 2023

 What I am about to show you is one of the worst-constructed pieces of equipment I’ve seen.
-I’m not exaggerating and I’m certainly not the only person who thinks so either.
-Read through a few of the comments other repairers and astute observers have left at the bottom of this page and you’ll gain an even greater appreciation of just how bad this equipment really is.
+I’m not exaggerating and I’m certainly not the only person who thinks so.
+Read a few of the comments repairers and astute observers have left in the comments section after the article and you’ll gain an even greater appreciation of just how bad this equipment is.

 In short, I don’t want people wasting their money and I especially don’t want to see anyone hurt.
 Let’s see if anyone claims this one.
-The creator can’t very well own up to it because the work is so egregious, and yet they won’t want it to be visible either.
+The creator won’t want to own up to it because the work is so egregious, and yet they won’t want you to see it either.

 Threats